numq/Klarity/README.md

 > [!NOTE]
 > Check out the [example](example/composeApp/src/commonMain/kotlin/io/github/numq/example) to see a full implementation
-> in Clean Architecture using the [Reduce & Conquer](https://github.com/numq/reduce-and-conquer) pattern.
+> in Clean Architecture using the [Reduce & Conquer](https://github.com/numq/reduce-and-conquer) pattern

 ### Load library